 #25 – Secret Santa

 Supplies Needed: Small gift boxes, picture of Santa, index cards or small pieces of paper, wrapping paper

 Before the party, wrap up a a bunch of small boxes (about 5 person team playing) and inside some of those, put a small piece of paper with a picture of Santa on it.
 In the other boxes, put a small piece of paper with nothing on it.
 To play, players have to choose one present from the table and unwrap it with oven mitts on their hands.
 If the present has a Santa inside, they’re done.
 If not, they have to choose another present and continue unwrapping until they find a secret santa.

 Want a printable list of all of these games?
-Click here for a PDF with all of the games and instructions!
+Click to download a PDF list of all the games and instructions below.

 Prize Ideas for Christmas Games

 - Christmas movies like A Christmas Story or Home Alone

 - One of these hilarious white elephant gift exchange gifts

 - Christmas music album or iTunes gift card

 - Christmas candy